-The Phase 3 program will include two additional studies.
-REVIVE Diabetes (TA-302) has randomized approximately 375 subjects with ED associated with diabetes; REVIVE-RP (TA-303) will randomize approximately 375 subjects with ED who have undergone a radical prostatectomy.
-REVIVE-Diabetes and REVIVE-RP have commenced enrollment.
-Subjects will undergo a four-week run-in period followed by 12 weeks of treatment.
-Subjects will be randomized to placebo or one of three dose levels of active drug.
-The primary endpoints of the study will be improvement in erectile function as measured by the Sexual Encounter Profile and improvements in the IIEF score.
-Subjects are instructed to attempt sexual intercourse 30 minutes after taking avanafil, with minimal restrictions on food or alcohol consumption.
-REVIVE-Diabetes and REVIVE-RP will study two doses of avanafil: 100mg and 200mg.
+The Phase 3 program will include three additional studies.
+REVIVE Diabetes (TA-302) has completed enrollment and has randomized 390 patients with ED associated with diabetes; REVIVE-RP (TA-303) has commenced enrollment and will randomize up to 375 patients with ED following a radical prostatectomy.
+Patients undergo a four-week run-in period followed by 12 weeks of treatment.
+Patients are randomized to placebo or one of two dose levels of active drug.
+The primary endpoints of the study will be the same as those used in TA-301, namely, improvement in erectile function as measured by the Sexual Encounter Profile and the IIEF score.
+Patients are instructed to attempt sexual intercourse 30 minutes after taking avanafil, with minimal restrictions on food or alcohol consumption.
+REVIVE-Diabetes and REVIVE-RP will study two doses of avanafil: 100 mg and 200 mg.